Summary

 Under certain circumstances, there are exceptions concerning the above requirements.

+For example, persons with physical, mental or psychological illnesses, impairments or disabilities may be exempted from some regulations under certain circumstances.
 These include proof of independent means of subsistence, the payment of compulsory contributions, proof of language skills of level B1 or knowledge of the naturalisation test (section 9 (2) Residence Act).

 Apart from this, the following groups of persons may be granted a settlement permit per the Residence Act: